brendansudol/brendansudol.github.io/_pages/index.md

 ---

 <p class='mb4 sm-h3 measure'>
-  Hi there!
-I'm a software engineer based in the Washington DC area.
+  Hello!
+I'm a DC-based software engineer.
 I like building things on the web and playing golf.
 Here's a hodgepodge of some personal projects:
 </p>

 <div class='py2 flex flex-wrap mxn2'>